SigfridoCorradi/VisionOCRSmolDocling/README.md

 # VisionOCRSmolDocling: Image-Text-to-Text conversion with SmolDocling-256M
-This project is based on the [SmolDocling 256M](https://huggingface.co/ds4sd/SmolDocling-256M-preview) parameters for converting images to text, specifically with the document representation format called [DoclingDocument](https://docling-project.github.io/docling/concepts/docling_document/).
+Traditional Optical Character Recognition (OCR) primarily focuses on extracting raw text from images.
+While useful, this often discards crucial structural information present in documents, such as headings, lists, tables, and reading order.

+This project provides a simple Python class, `VisionOCRSmolDocling`, that leverages the power of the [SmolDocling-256M](https://huggingface.co/ds4sd/SmolDocling-256M-preview) model to perform multi-modal document conversion.
+Instead of just returning plain text, it processes document images and generates a text representation in the [DoclingDocument](https://docling-project.github.io/docling/concepts/docling_document/) format.
+This format aims to capture not just the text content but also elements of the document's layout and structure, making it more valuable for downstream tasks like document analysis, information extraction, or accessibility.
 See the paper [SmolDocling: An ultra-compact vision-language model for end-to-end multi-modal document conversion](https://arxiv.org/pdf/2503.11576) for details of the work done.

 ## Installation